 It’s a place incompatible with human dignity.
 Some of the worst living conditions I’ve ever seen were in a crowded internally displaced persons (IDP) camp in Juba, South Sudan.
 The residents lost their cattle and land more than 20 years ago in the civil wars that displaced millions.
 Not a single house had a proper door.
-Instead, fabrics covered the doorways.
-One-roomed makeshift dwellings constructed from cloth, tarp, reeds, sticks and whatever could be salvaged, house around 2,500 residents living in chronic poverty.
+A piece of fabric covered doorways.
+One-roomed makeshift dwellings constructed from branches, cloth, tarp, reeds and whatever could be salvaged, house around 2,500 residents living in chronic poverty.
 There is no school, no running water and no electricity.

 A meeting with the Mundari Chief